Skip to main content

 However, look critically at any business that you are interested in to make sure that the price you negotiate with the seller is a fair one.
 Try to establish why the business is for sale - for example, is the owner keen to retire or is there another personal reason for selling up.

-Your market research into the sector as a whole and the locality in particular will help you to establish whether or not the owner is selling because he or she can no longer generate enough income from the business.
+Your market research into the sector as a whole and the locality, in particular, will help you to establish whether or not the owner is selling because he or she can no longer generate enough income from the business.
 This may not necessarily deter you - many business people are confident that they can turn a failing business around.
 The important thing is to have established the current position so that the price you pay for the business is not too high.

 Other matters to consider include: